bendalab/plottools/doc/spines.md

 To be able to use the show_spines(), set_spines_bounds() and set_spines_outward() functions they need to be installed first by means of the install_spines() function.
-For setting default spine appearance import and call set_default_spines().
+For setting default spine appearance import and call spines_params().
 This function implicitely installs all necessary functions, so no further call to installing functions is needed.

 ```
 import matplotlib.pyplot as plt